 Our original sample incorporates three beautiful and expertly fussy-cut prints.
 For your wrap, you could choose any number of the striking quilting cotton collections that debut each season – or consider a luxury fabric, like silk or rayon.

 A pattern download is provided.
-To reduce the number of pieces required, we’ve used our unique Sew4Home “negative space” patterning.
+To reduce the number of pieces required, we’ve used our unique S4H Pattern Saver™ “negative space” patterning.
 The main sections are cut as large rectangles, then you need only small pattern sections to cut away the appropriate angles and curves.

 You do not have to use a border print, but with careful fussy cutting, it does give you the look of three fabrics when only using two.

-There is no hand stitching needed on the kimono; all the facings are topstitched in place, which means it is extra important that your thread is a perfect match to the fabric.
+There is no hand stitching needed on the wrap; all the facings are topstitched in place, which means it is extra important your thread is a perfect match to the fabric.

 An obi belt, as shown in our photos here, is a wide style wraparound belt that ties in the front.
 We’ve lightly quilted ours with bold straight line vertical quilting.

-This kimono is sized as a small to medium, approximately a women’s size 10-12.
-A drawing is shown below with measurements for both the kimono as well as the obi belt should you wish to adjust the sizing for your best fit.
+This kimono style wrap is sized as a small to medium, approximately a women’s size 10-12.
+A drawing is shown below with measurements for both the wrap as well as the obi belt should you wish to adjust the sizing for your best fit.